crespohector/welcome-to-mod-7/README.md

 Remember, a successful capstone project does not need AWS, Google Maps, Web Sockets or more than 2 CRUD features.
 But the 2 CRUD features that you do build need to feel and function complete to pass.
 Essentially, this image says it all both for your capstone project and future projects in your career.
 If image files could be made out of solid gold, it would be.
 Keep it in mind always.

 ![mvps](https://i.imgur.com/vfIpcWn.png) -->

 ---
+## Lecture Questions Emoji System

+Because the TA's are asked to answer all questions asynchronously when possible and because capstone issues can often take hours to address.
+The TA's will use slack reaction emojis to communicate the status of your question.
+Please pay attention to these emojis and consider them official communication.
+If it seems odd to take emojis seriously welcome to the tech world!

+# 👀
+The eyeballs mean the TA's are aware of the question and are looking into it / discussing it in the Staff Room.
+There may be other questions ahead of yours and it make take time to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided etc.

+# ✅
+The green check means that a TA or the student has confirmed that the question has been resolved.
+If this isn't correct tag one of the TA's in the thread or re-post the question.

+# ☑️
+The gray or blue check means the question seems to have been resolved by a TA or other student but is awaiting some form of confirmation.

+# ⚠️ or ❌
+The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google etc. Please do not interpret this in any negative way.
+Do not hesitate to ask questions, TA's are here to help and guide in answering questions.
+Fomulating good questions is a great skill to aquire as a software engineer and it does take practice.
+So, don't hesitate!

+Before the TA's can effectively address the question, the student will need to add more information, screenshots, a description of what you have done so far in terms of research and solution attempts and/or a link to the repo with a recent commit message clearly describing the issue.

+Once you have revised the question, tag the TAs or re-post a new version of the question in the lecture questions channel.

+### Good Question Template

+To ensure the quickest possible response to a question you are encouraged to literally copy, paste and fill this out when asking a question in slack.
+The Mod 7 team may ask you to do so if it seems like it might help expedite answering your question.

+1. What are you working on? (give us some context)
+2. Describe the problem (what are you trying to do? what is it currently doing?)
+3. What error messages do you have? (server/front-end console, *if there is one*)
+4. What have you done to debug?
+What have you searched/tried?
+(THIS IS VERY HELPFUL TO DESCRIBE)
+5. Relevant code snippets/screenshots (crop, mark-up, or explain them)
+---

+## Capstone Scorecards

+All students should have access to the "capstone scorecard" tab in your Google Spreadsheet.
+Inside that tab, students will fill out the necessary information such as the mvp features and the student name, project repo link, etc. IA's will be utilizing them for future grading purposes.

+---

 # Phase 2 - Project Development